solawk/cudaynamics/README.md

 ## RGB Heatmap
 RGB Heatmap shows three index values for each variation, not one.
 Although it doesn't have all the funcionality as does the normal heatmap it can be used to make something such as an assessment of basins of attracton for a system.

-The following example for this is shown on the "Josephson JMCRL-shunted junction" system.
+The following example for this is shown on the "Josephson MCRL-shunted junction" system.
 <p align = "center">
 <img width="900" height="600" alt="image" src="https://github.com/user-attachments/assets/471491c7-239a-4045-9823-67497c23fc66" />